 While Not Underway

 In all scenarios, Skipper will work with crew to reduce windage to the extent sensible for the predicted strength and duration of the storm, and the type of shelter used.
-This may include removing the sails, bimini, dodger, screens, dinghy, solar panels, kayaks, paddleboards, etc. from the boat.
+This may include removing the sails, bimini, dodger, cockpit and hatch screens or covers, dinghy, solar panels, kayaks, paddleboards, paddles, boat hooks, etc. from the boat.

 The entire effect of the weather event, the buildup, storm, and aftermath all need to be considered.
 If a category one storm is expected, the likely surge (according to the Saffir-Simpson scale) is only 4' - 5'; a category two surge is 6' - 8'; a category three surge is 9' - 12; a category four surge is 13' - 18'; and a category five surge is above 18'.
 Low lying areas and seawalls are also vulnerable to storm surge.
 If securing the vessel in the water, this depth must be factored in to any calculations.